Disaster Recovery Planning

 According to a report by Cybersecurity Ventures, the global damage costs due to cybercrime were expected to reach $10.5 trillion annually by 2025.

-The Importance of a Cloud Disaster Recovery Plan for Okta Users
+The Importance of a Disaster Recovery Plan for Okta Users

 While Okta is renowned for its robust identity and access management as a SaaS provider, it’s important for users to understand their role under the Shared Responsibility Model.